Rusty-Magnet-Ltd/cloudflare_worker/README.md

 ```

 ### debug

-`console.log()` output is available.
+`console.log()` output was available.
 Use the `tail` command in the cli tool.
 This also outputs Cloudflare added headers like cf-ipcountry, asn, ray-id, True IP.

 ```shell
 wrangler tail foo